Robust Reinforcement Learning as a Stackelberg Game via Adaptively-Regularized Adversarial Training

-\paragraph{Potential training instability} Besides the two aforementioned issues related to the game formulation, the gradient-descent-ascent learning dynamics in RARL could lead to significant training instability even in the simple linear-quadratic system.
-The unstable training is mainly due to the non-stationarity of environments.
+\paragraph{Potential training instability.} Besides the two aforementioned issues related to the game formulation, the gradient-descent-ascent learning dynamics in RARL could lead to significant training instability even in the simple linear-quadratic system.
+The unstable training is partially due to the non-stationarity of environments, as the environment controlled by the adversary could be constantly evolving.
 Recent research in RARL \cite{zhang2020stability,yu2021robust} aims to tackle this problem, yet only for linear-quadratic systems with the zero-sum formulation.
 In contrast, our algorithm relying on the Stackelberg learning dynamics \cite{fiez2020implicit} can be applied to more general RL settings.